aouwalitshikkha/dghipporead/docs/source/index.rst

 Welcome to Dghippo's documentation!
 ===================================

 **Dighippo** is providing different kind of Automated SEO Tools.
-The official website is (dghippo.com) [https://www.dghippo.com]
+The official website is www.dghippo.com

-Check out the :doc:`usage` section for further information
+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.